-Rabbi Isaac Luria, the famed Kabbalist of 16th century Safed, posed the following question: I understand how our bodies are sustained by food.
+Rabbi Isaac Luria, the master kabbalist of 16th-century Safed, asked the following question: I understand how food sustains our bodies.
 But how can the soul, which is purely spiritual, be nourished from physical food?
 How is it possible that food enables the soul to remain bound to the body?

 The scholar explained that all created matter in the universe — whether human, animal, plant, or mineral — exists only through the power of God’s Ten Sayings when He created the world.

 When we recite a berachah before eating a piece of fruit, we acknowledge that God is the “Ruler of the universe, Who creates the fruit of trees.”
 This recognition awakens the fruit’s inner spiritual force, providing spiritual sustenance for the soul.

-The obligation to recite a blessing over food is explicitly stated in the Torah:
+It is quite strange.
+The obligation to recite a blessing over a meal is explicitly stated in the Torah:

 “When you eat and are satisfied, you must bless the Eternal your God for the good land that He has given you.”
 (Deut.
 8:10)

 But what about Torah?
 What is the source for reciting a berachah before studying Torah?
 According to Rabbi Ishmael, this blessing is derived a fortiori:

 “If we recite a blessing for that which sustains life in this transient world, then certainly we should recite a blessing for that which enables eternal life in the World to Come.”
 (Berachot 48b)

 Why should the blessing over Torah study be based on the blessing for food?
 Why is there no explicit source for this obligation?
 1

-Rav Kook explained that we are incapable of fully grasping the greatness of the Torah, a Divine gift of immeasurable value.
-It is easier for us to appreciate material gifts.
+Rav Kook explained that we are unable to fully grasp the greatness of the Torah.
+It is a Divine gift of immeasurable value.
+In this world, it is easier for us to appreciate material gifts.
 Only in the future world will we properly appreciate the Torah’s eternal worth.